ianstormtaylor/slate/Contributing.md

 make lint
 ```

+Or you can run both with `make check`, which is what is run by default.

 If you need to debug something, you can add a `debugger` line to the source, and then run `make test` with the `DEBUG=true` flag enabled.
+Or, if you only want to run a specific test or tests, you can add the `GREP="some string"` flag which will filter the tests being run.

 To keep the source rebuilding on every file change, you need to run an additional watching command: